IEvangelist/Blazing.DotNet.Tweets/README.md

 This application was written to demonstrate SignalR with Blazor WebAssembly.
+It was inspired by the evolution of an earlier project of mine which started with Blazor.Extensions + SignalR, before the .NET client actually worked with Blazor.
+I later converted the app to no longer rely on Blazor.Extensions but then had to rely on JavaScript, [IEvangelist.BlazoR.TwitterStreaming](https://github.com/IEvangelist/IEvangelist.BlazoR.TwitterStreaming).
+Now, we're back to a more pure .NET solution...
 Enjoy!

 ![Demos](assets/demo-image.png "Demo")